rkolbi/Simple_Sender/README.md

 ### Buttons and outputs
 - **Start Probe:** begins probing.
 Disabled until connected, GRBL is ready, and no alarms are active.
+- **Test Probe:** runs a single probe at the current XY using the active probe settings; does not modify the job height map.
 - **Apply to Job:** writes a leveled file and loads it; the original job is kept so you can revert.
 - **Revert Job:** restores the original job.
 - **Save Leveled:** writes the leveled job to disk (useful if you want a second copy in a new location).
 - **Save Map / Load Map:** stores or reuses a height map; once loaded you can apply without re-probing.
+- **Last test probe line:** shows the most recent test probe result with timestamp and XYZ hit value (or failure reason).
 - Auto-level saves `original-AL.gcode` (or `original-AL-#.gcode` if needed) in the same folder before loading it.
 The file starts with a `(Auto-Level from <name>)` header comment and retains source comments/blank lines when possible.
 If the folder is not writable, it falls back to a temporary file and warns you to save a copy.

 ### Presets and settings